 Address: 1100 Chestnut St, Vancouver, BC V6J 3J9

 Opening hours: Thu - Sun: 10am - 4pm (closed from Mon - Wed)

 8. Find your way out of the maze at VanDusen Botanical Garden

-VanDusen Botanical Garden is one of Vancouver’s gems and a natural oasis in the heart of the city.
+VanDusen Botanical Garden is one of British Columbia’s gems and a natural oasis in the heart of the city.
 This garden is home to over 7,500 of the most spectacular plant species from around the world.
-Take a walk through the garden and discover its lush vegetation, veggie garden, beautiful sculptures, tranquil lakes, and a spectacular waterfall.
-One of its highlights is the Elizabethan maze created from over 3,000 cedars.
-We dare you to try and make your way out of it as fast as you can!
+Take a walk through Vandusen Botanical Garden and discover its lush vegetation, veggie garden, beautiful sculptures, tranquil lakes, and a spectacular waterfall.
+One of the highlights of VanDusen Botanical Garden is the Elizabethan hedge maze created from over 3,000 cedars.
+We dare you to try and make your way out of the hedge maze as fast as you can!